Bright Spring Seasonal Color: The Ultimate Guide

 At first glance you might think Jessica Pare is so pale, she must be a Winter.
 But she looked stunning as Megan Draper in Mad Men in all those warm-toned clothes.
 So I personally think she is a Bright Spring that leans more toward the winter side of the flow chart.

 So Emmy Rossum is used frequently as a Bright Spring celebrity.
 And I do think some bright colors look fabulous on her, but I also think she can pull off a ton of Bright Winter colors (more than your average Bright Spring).
 In her case, I would say she is the flow between the two seasons and would benefit from a purely “bright” category in the 16-season system.
+She’s most like a bright spring that leans closer to the winter side than the true spring side.

 So as you can see there is a pretty wide range to Bright Springs, and some appear more related to the True Spring neighbors, and others appear close to their Bright Spring sister season.